db47h/ragel/README.md

 The second directive changes the fisrt line of the [generated code][codegen] so that it gets ignored by the Go tooling.

+The `FSM` struct defined in the ragel file is the stub interface between the generated code and ragel.Scanner.
+Besides changeing the struct name to suit your needs (e.g. make it private), this code should be used as-is.
+If you feel that you need to change it for some reason, please file an issue.

 ### Scanning